a4k-openproject/a4kOfficial/README.md

 * Highest quality sources available
 * Fewest clicks to playback

-These features don't *always* work, notably with regards to artwork and metadata, as the playing add-on will usually use service-specific information where available.
-The general approach to the recommended settings below is to enable any "progress tracking" features (so that tracking works properly with the service), disable any "next episode" features (so that Seren's Playing Next feature will work properly), and optionally enable any "skip intro and/or credits" features (at user's discretion).
-Any settings which are not mentioned are recommended to be left at their default value.
+The general approach to the recommended settings below is to enable any "progress tracking" features (so that tracking works properly with the service), disable any "next episode" features (so that Seren's Playing Next feature will work properly), *optionally* enable any "skip intro and/or credits" features (at user's discretion).
+Any settings which are not mentioned are either recommended to be left at their default value, or the value won't affect these providers (as in the case of enabling/disabling menus, etc...).

 All of these add-ons require some kind of login process, which is usually initiated automatically whenever the add-on is opened for the first time, and will be the main requirement for any of them to playback sources (or, indeed, work at all).